cabouman/svmbir/docs/source/examples.rst

 Examples
 ========

-The package contains a number of example bash scripts in the ``svmbir/demo`` folder.
+The package contains a number of example Python scripts in the ``svmbir/demo`` folder.
-These bash scripts can be used as templates for new users.
+These scripts can be used as templates for new users.
-The following Jupyter Notebooks example illustrates how a 3D Shepp and Logan phantom can be generated, forward projected, and then reconstructed.
+The next page contains a Jupyter notebook example in which a 3D Shepp-Logan phantom is generated, forward projected, and reconstructed.

 .. toctree::
    :titlesonly: